E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ## Overview

-This lab shows how OSPF automatically discovers neighboring routers, learns routes to other networks, chooses the lowest-cost path, and updates the route when a link fails.
+This lab shows how OSPF allows routers to automatically learn about other networks, build routes to reach them, choose the lowest-cost path, and update those routes when a link fails.

-A four-router topology connects two LANs.
-R2 provides the preferred path, while R1 provides a higher-cost backup path.
-R0, R1, and R2 also share an Ethernet network to demonstrate OSPF neighbor formation and DR and BDR election.
+A four-router topology was built between two LANs with two possible paths.
+OSPF was configured to use the lower-cost path during normal operation and switch to the alternate path if the preferred link failed.

 ---